15 February 2003 Iraq War protests: Other areas in Asia

 Small protests took place across Japan mostly being held outside US military bases.
 The biggest demonstration of the day took place in Shibuya, where 5,000 (SW estimate) people marched.
 However, there was a demonstration of 25,000 in Tokyo on Friday, the day before as well as smaller demonstrations in Osaka and other cities.
 The Tokyo protests contained Japanese veterans of World War II and survivors of the 1945 atomic bombings of Hiroshima and Nagasaki.

 Around 3,000 people (SW estimate) joined an illegal demonstration in the Malaysian city of Kuala Lumpur despite police warnings that any participants in a protest would face stern action.
 The demonstration ended at the US embassy at Jalan Tun Razak.
 Taiwan had a protest of more than 2,000 people (WSWS estimate) in the capital city of Taipei under the slogan of "No Blood for Oil".

 India saw protests across the country including 10,000 (BBC estimate) in Calcutta.
 In Bangladesh 2,000 people joined a demonstration in Dhaka.

-In South Korea there was a demonstration of 2,000 people (WSWS estimate) which took place in the capital city Seoul.
-The protest started with a rally at Ma-ron-i-ea Park after which there was a demonstration that ended in Jong-Myo Park were the size of the protest increased in size to 3,000 people (WSWS estimate).
-Jong-Myo Park was surrounded by riot police who almost out numbered the protesters.
-Protests also took place in the South Korean cities of Pusan, Taegu, Taejon, Kwangju and Wonju.
+In South Korea, there was a demonstration of 2,000 people (WSWS estimate) which took place in the capital city Seoul.
+The protest started with a rally at Marronnier Park after which there was a demonstration that ended in Jongmyo were the size of the protest increased in size to 3,000 people (WSWS estimate).
+Jongmyo was surrounded by riot police who almost out numbered the protesters.
+Protests also took place in the South Korean cities of Busan, Daegu, Daejeon, Gwangju and Wonju.

-No protests were reported as having taken place in mainland China.
-According to a WSWS correspondent from Beijing there were two factors that explain the lack of protest in mainland China; " appeasement of imperialism and its fear of any public protest, whatever its content."
-There was a demonstration in Hong Kong of up to 1,000 people (WSWS estimate).
+In Beijing, China, three protests were held the following day, attended by about 450 people in total, including foreigners and domestic students.